priyakdey/priyakdey.github.io/content/posts/house-robber/index.md

 because it operates with an exponential time complexity O(2<sup>n</sup>) and O(n) stack space due to deep recursive calls.

 What can be done about this?
-This takes us to second step - caching or memoization(if you don't want to offend your comp soy neighbour!)
+This takes us to the second step - caching or memoization(if you don't want to offend your comp soy neighbor!)

 ### Memoization

 [Memoization](https://en.wikipedia.org/wiki/Memoization) is a term used in software.
-It simply means, caching return value of a function based on the input to avoid redundant computations, significantly speeding up our solution.
-Well, there are caveats to it but that is for another day.
+It simply means, caching the return value of a function based on the input to avoid redundant computations, significantly speeding up our solution.
+While there are caveats to this approach, they will be covered in future discussions.

 ![Decision Tree](./house_robber_decision_tree-2.png)

 The above diagram illustrates repeated calculations in the decision tree.
 By caching these results, we avoid redundant branches and optimize our approach.

-As evident from the above tree, we are computing same branches or sub branches multiples times.
-If we can cache the result, it helps us optimize the solution.
-`Key-Value` based data-structure like `Map` or `Dict` in python helps us store a value against some key, and retrives in `O(1)` time.
+As evident from the above tree, we are computing the same branches or sub-branches multiples times.
+If we can cache the result, it helps us optimize the solution. `Key-Value` based data structure like `Map` or `Dict` in Python helps us store a value against some key and retrieve it in `O(1)` time.
 We can start there, but a closer look into the function, we can see that the function `rob_rec` has two inputs (other than self):

 - `nums`: The actual list
-- `curr_index`: The index at which current computation will take place.
+- `curr_index`: The index at which the current computation will take place.

-Out of the two, only `curr_index` is the variable input and depending on it, the return value changes.
-Further more, the value of `curr_index` will be in the range `0, len(nums) - 3`; we do not need to cache the base cases.
-Only **one changing variable** should give us the hint of using a 1D array the cache.
+Out of the two, only `curr_index` is the variable input, and depending on it, the return value changes.
+Furthermore, the value of `curr_index` will be in the range `0, len(nums) - 3`; we do not need to cache the base cases.
+Only **one changing variable** should give us the hint of using a 1D array as a cache.

 ```python
 class Solution: